Laggrif/Discord-Bot/README.md

 This discord bot was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.

+## Support, feature request and contact
+You can join my [discord server](https://discord.gg/F6bjEfKybV) for any question or post an issue on github.